 Forgiveness may be the most important choice we make to heal ourselves.
 It is an effective way to reduce feelings of anger, depression, and anxiety while increasing feelings of well-being, self-regard, and self-efficacy.
 Research studies support additional benefits of forgiveness, including improvements in marital and family relationships, less emotional reactivity, and reducing obsessive/compulsive thoughts and behaviors.

-Forgiveness is a mindful transformation of our previous thoughts, feelings, and behaviors about the offense and toward the offender.
+a mindful transformation of our previous thoughts, feelings, and behaviors about the offense and toward the offender.
 It is a conscious shift in our default viewing of the wrongful behavior and its subsequent effect on all aspects of our well-being.
 Each time we choose to forgive, we experience relief as we release anger and resentment.
 Releasing the deep hurts and justifiable anger we feel allows us both the psychic room and the peace of mind to truly heal.

-A liberating and (sometimes) difficult-to-accept fact: We are totally in charge of whether we allow the wrongdoing to live/thrive/dominate our hearts and minds.
+It’s liberating, yet sometimes difficult-to-accept, that we are totally in charge of whether we allow the wrongdoing to live/thrive/dominate our hearts and minds.

 Forgiveness is not a “one and done” effort.
 It unfolds over time, and may involve many episodes of “one step forward, two steps back.”
 It takes time to gain clarity about how we define forgiveness and, once we have clarity, to willingly choose to forgive.
 How we were wronged, how we have suffered, and the meaning we’ve attached to the suffering must all be examined in order to shift our intention to the work of forgiveness.
 We must be willing to allow empathy to grow toward ourselves and toward the wrongdoer, and to remain open to identifying and exploring the many ways our justifiable anger and resentment will try to block these empathic feelings.